 Ear health is something many of us don’t consider until we begin to notice signs of hearing loss.
 However, age-related hearing loss is incredibly common, with over half of the UK’s population aged 55 and over suffering from it.

-Luckily, there are several things you can do to take care of your hearing health – including making simple dietary changes.
+Luckily, there are several steps you can take to look after your hearing health – including simple dietary changes.
 Alongside eating a healthy, balanced diet, research has highlighted several key vitamins and minerals that are good for our ears.

 With that said, here are nine important nutrients for hearing health.